Applications that benefit from Terahertz technology include aircrafts and fiber-reinforced composites. Image Credits: Frank_peters/shutterstock.com

 NASA is also investigating terahertz inspection of heat shields, thermal blankets and ultra-high pressure tanks as it develops the new Ares launch platform; as well as for checking ultra-high pressure gas tanks used for attitude adjustment rockets.
 Terahertz imaging can monitor the tanks’ Kevlar fiber coatings to check for broken fibers.
 Any rupture would result in the loss of the orbiter.

-Examination of Packaged Goods
+Examination of Packaged Goods8

 THz technology can be used to detect contamination in packaged products such as powdered antibiotics while the product remains inside its packaging.
 It can also test the weight of tablets in blister packs and powdered antibiotics can be non-destructively examined inside their packages.

-Pipeline Coating and Repair Inspection
+Pipeline Coating and Repair Inspection9

 Pipelines need regular monitoring for corrosion and leaks and THz technology can be used to measure the thickness of multi-layer coatings and monitor pipe repairs.
 Usually, fiberglass composite wraps are used as patches and THz imaging can check these patches for degradation.
 The advantage of THz technology is that it can probe below the patch to the surface of the pipe and check for problems with the pipe surface as well as the patch.